 Sandstorm is a gold royalty company that provides upfront financing to gold mining companies that are looking for capital and in return, receives the right to a percentage of the gold produced from a mine, for the life of the mine.
-Sandstorm has acquired a portfolio of 200 royalties, of which 24 of the underlying mines are producing.
+After the closing of the transactions announced on May 2, 2022, Sandstorm will have acquired a portfolio of 260 royalties, of which 39 of the underlying mines are producing.
 Sandstorm plans to grow and diversify its low cost production profile through the acquisition of additional gold royalties.
 For more information visit: www.sandstormgold.com.

 CAUTIONARY STATEMENTS TO U.S. SECURITYHOLDERS

 The financial information included or incorporated by reference in this press release or the documents referenced herein has been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board, which differs from US generally accepted accounting principles (“US GAAP”) in certain material respects, and thus are not directly comparable to financial statements prepared in accordance with US GAAP.